vighnesh-radhakrishnan/final-round-fullstack-vighnesh-radhakrishnan/README.md

 - CORS-enabled API for frontend integration
 - Real-time table updates after vendor creation
 - Bottom panel on check box selection with functioning deselect all feature
-- Simplified New Vebdor Form panel that takes basic info and creates a new vendor data to the table (re-directs to vendor page after creation as required)
+- Simplified New Vendor Form panel that takes basic info and creates a new vendor data to the table (redirects to vendor page after creation as required)

 ### Intentionally Omitted (As Per Requirements)